John Bolton Weighs In On 'This American Moment'

 CONAN: John Bolton may not agree with most solutions, but a lot of people do see energy as a major national security issue as well as an environmental issue.

-Ambassador BOLTON: Well, I think it is a national security issue, but maybe I could ask the caller a question.
-He started off by saying a year ago, he thought the war - I presume he means the war in Iraq.
-He thought the war would be the big issue, why doesn't he think it's a big issue anymore?
+CONAN: Well, I think it is a national security issue, but maybe I could ask the caller a question.
+He started off by saying a year ago, he thought the war - I presume he means the war in Iraq - he thought the war would be the big issue, why doesn't he think it's a big issue anymore?

 SHANFIELD: Because by itself, the war does not threaten the total collapse of our economy.